EvaGraceSmith/Reading-Notes/301/class-11.md

 certain way"

 #### What type of structure does a relational database work with?
-Tables,
+Tables
 #### What is a ‘schema’?
-"a representation of a plan or theory in the form of an outline or model."
+"A representation of a plan or theory in the form of an outline or model."

 #### What is a NoSQL database?
-"aka "not only SQL") are non-tabular databases and store data differently than relational tables"
+"aka not only SQL" are non-tabular databases and store data differently than relational tables"

 #### How does it work?
 "NoSQL databases come in a variety of types based on their data model.
 The main types are document, key-value, wide-column, and graph.
 They provide flexible schemas and scale easily with large amounts of data and high user loads."-MongoDB

 #### What is inside of a MongoDB database?
-MongoDB derived from the work humongous is built to store lots and lots of data in a very efficient way.
+MongoDB derived from the word humongous is built to store lots and lots of data in a very efficient way.
 It has collections that you could translate with tables essentially and it looks a bit like JSON.

 #### Which is more flexible - SQL or MongoDB? and why.
-Mongo- it can use a variety of Schema to store data "Non-relational databases are most suited to handling large volumes of data and/or unstructured data.
+Mongo- it can use a variety of schema to store data "Non-relational databases are most suited to handling large volumes of data and/or unstructured data.
 They’re extremely popular in the world of big data because writes are fast.
 NoSQL databases don’t enforce complicated cross-table schemas, so writes are unlikely to be a bottleneck in a system using NoSQL."

 #### What is the disadvantage of a NoSQL database?